 - What activities I would like to do

 With all of this information it is possible to calculate how long it will take to save before you can set sail on your trip of a lifetime.
 It is also important to consider what type of accommodation you want and how much that will cost you.
-Usually, like most nomad wanderers out there, we would go for hostel-life when on the road.
-If you need convincing as why hostel-life is the one for you, then read our Ultimate Guide to Hostels!
+If you enjoy being in the outdoors then why not try camping?
+Between May and November last year, we spent more nights living in a tent than we did indoors.
+This saved us a massive amount of money as we jumped between wild camping and paying for cheap campsites.
+If you would rather the comfort of a bed but still want to save the pennies, let us convince you why hostel-life is the one for you here.

 Now your bank account is on its way up, it is important to make sure you’re saving your money in the smartest way possible.
 A few tips for savvy saving are as follows.